iotaledger/bee-rfcs/text/0044-secret-zeroize-drop.md

 their memory to avoid having them continue existing and potentially exposing them to an attack.

-Since such an attack already assumes unauthorized access to the data, this technique is merely an exploit mitigation by ensuring sensitive data are no longer available.
+Since such an attack already assumes unauthorized access to the data, this technique is merely an exploit mitigation by ensuring sensitive data is no longer available.

 Useful links:
 - [How to zero a buffer](https://www.daemonology.net/blog/2014-09-04-how-to-zero-a-buffer.html)